JediahDizon/roman-numerals-converter.service/README.md

 Frontend: https://github.com/JediahDizon/roman-numerals-converter.client

 ## System Requirements
-- Netbeans 8.2 (Java & Glassfish Server)
+- Netbeans 8.2 (Java EE & Glassfish Server)
 	- Required to run the web server.
 We use this to take advantage of the preset template that Netbeans offers for running Java EE webservers.

 ## Install